 The auto insurance options for seniors in Michigan for medical coverage after a car accident are the same that all drivers have under Michigan’s No-Fault law.

-Specifically, in policies issued or renewed after July 1, 2020, driver will choose one of the following No-Fault PIP medical benefits coverage levels which determine how much medical care will be covered after a car accident: $50,000 for drivers on Medicaid; $250,000; $500,000; unlimited; and an opt-out for drivers on Medicare.
+Specifically, a driver will choose one of the following No-Fault PIP medical benefits coverage levels which determine how much medical care will be covered after a car accident: $50,000 for drivers on Medicaid; $250,000; $500,000; unlimited; and an opt-out for drivers on Medicare.

 How does Michigan auto insurance for seniors apply to the Medicare/opt-out?